 One cited experiment is being run by Greet Mountain Power.
 They have a 7,722 panel solar plant which has a theoretical capacity of providing the power to 2,000 homes when the weather conditions are right.

-Just a few of the recent articles providing updates on slice-and-dicers damage in general and status of North Dakota wind farms in particular.
+Just a few of the recent articles providing updates on slice-and-dicers damage in general and status of North Dakota wind farmsplants in particular.

 All wind farmsplants get broad permission to kill eagles for 30 years

 The first permit will allow destroying eagle nests that are currently unoccupied.
 I’m guessing that will chase away eagles from the kill zone.